 Center for Institutional Planning and Effectiveness

 Under the leadership of the Vice Provost, the Center for Institutional Planning and Effectiveness (CIPE) comprises of three offices that collaborate to provide data resources and services institutionally and externally to enhance the decision-making process as well as add to the fund of knowledge on USF.
-All offices contribute in the collecting and analyzing of both internal and external data to serve as the cornerstone for data warehousing and development, and plays a large supporting role in the University's policy formation, planning and decision-making.
+All offices contribute in the collecting and analyzing of both internal and external data to serve as the cornerstone for data warehousing and development, and play a large supporting role in the University's policy formation, planning and decision-making.

 Linda Wong Lee, Assistant Director, email@example.com, ext.6919

-Assistant to the Vice Provost, manages the day-to-day operations of the center, coordinate facilities needs, computer requests/inventory and maintains website.
-Handles personnel related assignments at the provost level.
+Assistant to the Vice Provost, manages the day-to-day operations of the center, coordinates facilities needs, computer requests/inventory and maintains website.
+Handles personnel-related assignments at the provost level.
 Responsible for special projects involving consultants as well as supporting assessment needs.
-Sets agendas for CIPE meetings/retreats; event planning.
-Serves as the bridge between the academic business managers and the provost office.
+Sets agendas for CIPE meetings/retreats and event planning.
+Serves as the bridge between the academic business managers and the Provost Office.
 Supports the Jesuit Foundation Advisory Board.
-Mentor and support OPE staff under the Provost Office (Center for Teaching Excellence, Diversity and Community Engagement, Branch Campuses & Online Education.)
+Mentors and supports OPE staff under the Provost Office.

 I. Planning and Budget